ckormanyos/soft_double/README.md

 and it can be used essentially like a regular built-in 64-bit floating-point type (such as built-in `double`).

-Some compilers do not support a built-in 64-bit floating-point type, which might be commonly known as `double` or `long` `double`.
+Some C/C++ environments do not support a built-in 64-bit floating-point type, which might be commonly known as `double` or `long` `double`, depending on the target system/compiler combination.
 Consider, for instance, the `avr-gcc` tool chain popularly used on 8-bit embedded systems like Arduino or standalone _bare metal_ AVR.
 Prior to version 10, this compiler does not support 64-bit `double`.